Essential tools for graphic designers are just as crucial as a scalpel in a surgeon’s hands. Without them, yourchallengingme very difficult.

-There is no other way to create quality artwork on your computer than sitting down.
+There is no way to create quality artwork on your computer other than sitting down.

 It is necessary to take a break every hour and stretch your back, but if you’re in the middle of your creative AHA moment, time will fly so fast that you will forget you need your much-important hourly back stretch.

-I would also recommend breathable fabric for your chair which prevents you from sweating while sitting.
+I would also recommend breathable fabric for your chair, which prevents you from sweating while sitting.